 2) Existing WordPress Installations

-Let’s begin the installation by focusing on the first field of the Install New WordPress Site section:
+Let’s begin the installation by focusing on the first field – Install New WordPress Site:

-12. The following fields in this section – username, password, password confirmation and email address – are for creating the administrative user with which you will use to manage your new WordPress website.
+11. The following fields in this section – username, password, password confirmation, and email address – are for creating the administrative user with which you will use to manage your new WordPress website.
 Fill them out accordingly and click on the Install WordPress button to continue.

-Note: The email address you specify is used for notifications from the website (new comments, updates, password resets, etc.)
+Note: The email address you specify here is used for admin notifications from the website (new comments, updates, password resets, etc.)

 Also note: The Install WordPress button will remain gray until all fields are properly filled out.

-13. Click the blue Install WordPress button to begin installation.
-Allow a moment for the installation to complete in the background.
+12. Once you click the blue Install WordPress button, allow a moment for the installation to complete in the background.

 Managing Existing WordPress Installations

-Before navigating away from the WordPress Website manager and learning in the coming chapters why you need to back up WordPress your website, let’s take a moment to review what you can do with the Existing WordPress Installations section.
+Before navigating away from the SWordPress Manager, let’s take a moment to review what you can do within the Existing WordPress Installations section.

-This section is a table listing your active WordPress installations, one website per row.
+This section is basically a table, listing your active WordPress installations, one website per row.

 There are two On/Off buttons to the right of the row.

-The Security Lock feature is used to prevent any changes to your website done by 3rd parties with malicious intent.
-Once it’s enabled, hackers and malware won’t be able to “write” code to your website as it’s contents will be “read-only”.
-Be advised this protects the website from any changes, so you won’t be able to make theme changes, plugin installations and any updates while this feature is active.
+The Security Lock feature is used to prevent any changes to your website done by third parties.
+Once no one would be able to “write” code to your website as its contents will be “read-only”.
+Be advised that this protects the website from any changes, and this includes You!
+While this feature is active, you won’t be able to make theme modifications, plugin installations, and any updates.

-The Auto Updates feature is used as an easy way to enable or disable updates for your website – WordPress core, themes and plugins.
-It’s best to keep Auto Updates to On, unless you’re having custom work done to your website.
-In that case consult with your web developer what will be best.
+The Auto Updates feature is used as an easy way to enable or disable updates for your website, including the WordPress core, themes, and plugins.
+It’s best to keep your Auto Updates options to On unless you’re having custom work done to your website.
+In that case, consult with your web developer about what will be the best approach.

-The blue Actions button, to the far right of each row, can be clicked to open a menu.
+The blue Actions button to the far right of each row will open a new menu for you.

 The menu contains: